-Gluten free crepes are simple to make, even if you've never made a crepe before in your life.
+Gluten Free Crepes are simple to make, even if you've never made a crepe before in your life.
 Crepes are a light, crispy, and delicious treat with many applications.
 Sweet or savory, this is going to be your new favorite recipe.
 Personally, I say you are about to meet your new favorite breakfast food with this gluten free crepe recipe.

 The best part of this gluten free crepe recipe is that these crepes keep well for use over the next few days.
 They reheat wonderfully and can even be frozen, thawed and reheated.
 Making them great candidates for meal planning and prep.